-Tuition and Fees comprise approximately 42.20% of the overall revenue received.
-The Board of Trustees approved the following FY2020 Tuition and Fee rates, per credit hour, at the February 28, 2019 meeting:
+Tuition and Fees comprise approximately 41.71% of the overall revenue received.
+The Board of Trustees approved the following FY2021 Tuition and Fee rates, per credit hour, at the February 27, 2020 meeting:

-Tuition: In-district residents Illinois out-of-district residents Iowa contiguous county residents All other out-of-state residents \$ 149.00 250.00 180.00 255.00 Online Courses (Illinois residents) Fees: 149.00 Waiver Administration Fee \$ 25.00
+Tuition:

+In-district residents \$ 149.00

+Illinois out-of-district residents 250.00

+lowa contiguous county residents 180.00

+All other out-of-state residents 255.00

+Online Courses (Illinois residents) 149.00

+Fees: Waiver Administration Fee for Instructional and Support Services \$ 25.00

 Prior to FY2014, the College charged a per credit hour tuition rate along with a student auxiliary fee and a technology fee.
-Since FY2015, including the FY2020 rates above, amounts reflect a single tuition rate as opposed to a separate tuition and fee structure employed in prior years.
+Since FY2015, including the FY2021 rates above, amounts reflect a single tuition rate as opposed to a separate tuition and fee structure employed in prior years.
 A student pays one rate and a portion of tuition received is allocated to support both the auxiliary fund and the restricted technology fund.
 Fees for instructional materials are determined by course needs and are charged separately, when applicable.
-Furthermore, a portion of the waiver administration fee collected is also partially allocated to the auxiliary fund and the restricted technology fund.
+Furthermore, a portion of the waiver administration fee for instructional and support services collected is also partially allocated to the auxiliary fund and the restricted technology fund.

-Black Hawk College in-district tuition rates have remained flat for a third year in a row and have an average annual increase of 5.2% between FY2010 to FY2020.
+Black Hawk College in-district tuition rates have remained flat for a fourth year in a row and have an average annual increase of 4.7% between FY2011 to FY2021.
 Black Hawk College continues to have the lowest tuition rates in the community when compared to nearby community colleges and four-year colleges and universities.